tobiasbaum/reviewtool/README.md

 ## Installation

-Download the Eclipse update site zip from the "releases" page or build it yourself by calling "mvn install".
+Download the Eclipse update site zip from the "releases" page or build it yourself by calling "./mvnw install".
 Then install it to Eclipse in the usual way.

 ## Configuration